Gita Ramjee

 Gita Ramjee FRCPE (née Parekh; 8 April 1956 – 31 March 2020) was a Ugandan-South African scientist and researcher in HIV prevention.
 In 2018, she was awarded the ‘Outstanding Female Scientist’ award from the European and Developing Countries Clinical Trials Partnership.
-She died in Umhlanga, Durban, South Africa, from COVID-19 related complications.
+She died in uMhlanga, South Africa, from COVID-19 related complications.

 Early life and education

 Gita Parekh was born on 8 April 1956 and grew up in Colonial Uganda before her family were driven into exile under Idi Amin in the 1970s.
 She attended high school in India before attending the University of Sunderland in England.
-She graduated in 1980 with a BSc (Hons) in Chemistry and Physiology.
+She graduated in 1980 with a BSc (Hons) in chemistry and physiology.
 She married a South African-Indian fellow student, Praveen Ramjee, and moved to Durban where she began working in the Department of Paediatrics at the Medical School of the University of KwaZulu-Natal.
-After her two sons were born she completed her Masters, and subsequently a PhD in 1994.
+After her two sons were born she completed her master's, and subsequently a PhD in 1994.